Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 <p>Friedersdorf, C. (2014, September 19).
 Police have a much bigger domestic-abuse problem than the NFL does.
 The Atlantic.
 Retrieved from <a href="https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/">https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/</a></p>

+<p>Garvie, C. (2019, May 16).
+Garbage in, garbage out: Face recognition on flawed data.
+Georgetown Law Center on Privacy &amp; Technology.
+Retrieved from <a href="https://www.flawedfacedata.com/">https://www.flawedfacedata.com/</a></p>

 <p>Gladwell, M. (2006, February 13).
 Million-dollar Murray.
 The New Yorker, Vol. 82(1).
 Copy online at <a href="http://dpbh.nv.gov/uploadedFiles/A%20MillionDollarMurray.pdf">http://dpbh.nv.gov/uploadedFiles/A%20MillionDollarMurray.pdf</a></p>

 <p>Guardian Film.
 (2019, March 15).
 James Gunn reinstated as Guardians of the Galaxy 3 director after Disney firing.
 The Guardian.
 Retrieved from https://www.theguardian.com/film/2019/mar/15/james-gunn-guardians-of-the-galaxy-3</p>